 A high-quality diet includes a healthy balance of three macronutrients: carbohydrates, proteins, and fats.
 All of your calories come from these three macros, which are the building blocks of your food.
-While a typical macro breakdown is 50 percent carbs, 25 percent protein, and 25 percent fat, various macro other ratios work better for different people.
+While a typical macro breakdown is 50 percent carbs, 25 percent protein, and 25 percent fat, there are various macro ratios.
+Such as a higher percentage of fat for people eating keto diet foods.
+Different ratios work better for different people.
 Your size, activity level, and fitness goals all affect your ideal macro breakdown.

 Whether you’re going for a high-protein or a low-carb meal plan, you’ll want to ensure that your macros come from whole foods.
 Try to prioritize the following energy sources for your macros:

 Note that sugary sweets, many starches, and alcoholic drinks don’t make the macro cut.
 Try to avoid getting your calories from these sources.